pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 ![image](https://github.com/user-attachments/assets/fa18b7c0-3cd0-4bcb-a3ff-8dcddb43f5f7)
 ![image](https://github.com/user-attachments/assets/85c47e5d-d11e-49b2-9bbe-fca0ce3c0063)

-From the above example, the disassembly of the remaining code in sectors #3 and above is accessible thanks to the **ARIFE Extract feature**.
+From the above example, the disassembly of the remaining code in sectors #3 and above is accessible thanks to the **ARIFE Tool Extract feature**.
 Click on the ***\<\<E>>*** on the left floater menu:

 ![image](https://github.com/user-attachments/assets/2ba6542b-cabf-4da4-aa93-30baa7362cb4)

-Then ARIFE displays:
+Then ARIFE Tool displays:
 - the full sector hexdump in the _'show'_ windows, with \[sector:offset] index
 - _Extract data from disk and disassemble Menu_: this menu allows to select the sector start, stop, and starting address for the disassembly
 - _ReShow full HexDump_: this button reset the disassembly and display the full sector hexdump.